Azerbaijani banks buy more foreign currency at CBA's auction

 The CBA began to conduct currency auctions through a one-way sale of currency in a competitive environment from mid-January 2017.

-In March 2020, it was decided to hold extraordinary currency auctions due to the increased demand of the population for foreign currency amid the failure of the OPEC + deal, which led to a sharp drop in oil prices.
+A decision was made in March 2020 to hold extraordinary currency auctions due to the increased demand of the population for foreign currency amid the failure of the OPEC + deal, which led to a sharp drop in oil prices.

 Follow us on Twitter @AzerNewsAz